jethr0-1/DeAuthAll/README.md

 3. coreutils (comes pre-installed with most, if not every distro of Linux)

 # Installation
-You can either run the install.sh script (which installs all required dependencies), or you can run full-install.sh, which not only installs all the dependencies but also makes a copy of the deauth script, then places it in your /usr/bin directory and exports it's path to your .bashrc so you can run the script just by typing deauthall!
+Just run the install.sh script, which installs all required dependencies

 # Why is this script better?
 You might be thinking, 'Why is this script better than running the command myself?'